Bharat9848/notes/linux.md

 - Beacuse of shared kernel resource efficiency is high as compared to hypervisor
 ## Rough
 - Modern CPUs recently started to support expanding virtualization instruction. ???
 - POSIX RLIMIT
-"The namespace separation is applied as part of the clone() flags and is inherited across forks.
+ - "The namespace separation is applied as part of the clone() flagsand is inherited across forks.
 The big difference from chroot() is that namespaces tag resources and any tagged resources may disappear from the parent namespace altogether (although some namespaces, like PID and user are simply remappings of resources in the parent namespace)."
+ - "However, in practice, the distinction between containers and virtual machines is more of a spectrum than a binary divide.
+Techniques common to one can be effectively applied to the other, such as using system call filtering with containers, or using seccomp sandboxing or user namespaces with virtual imachines."